 1 The Future Started Yesterday.

-When I speak on issues at corporate conferences, I always tell my audiences that “this whole Internet thing is going to catch on…it’s going to be huge.”
+When I speak on social media issues at corporate conferences, I always tell my audiences that “this whole Internet thing is going to catch on…it’s going to be huge.”
 Before you award me The Master Of The Bleeding Obvious medal of honor, please take my statement to heart.
 If your company hasn’t fully embraced the new online technologies, you’re already out of business; you just don’t know it yet.

 2 Good Enough is Good Enough.